-The Office of Sponsored Research and Program's staff is available to assist faculty and staff with every step of the proposal development process.
+The Office of Sponsored Research and Programs is available to assist faculty and staff with every step of the proposal development process.
 Applicants should begin development well in advance of the deadline, in order to prepare a competitive proposal.

-Once an Investigator/Principal Investigator/Director completes a proposal, the next step is to enter the proposal information into the RAMSes grant management system and route it for UNCP inter-institutional approval before submitting to the funding agency.
-RAMSes electronically routes the proposal to the investigator's chair, dean, and concludes with the Associate Vice Chancellor for Sponsored Research and Programs, Dr. Rebecca Bullard-Dillard for final approval before submission to the funding agency.
+Once an Investigator/Principal Investigator/Director completes a proposal, the next step is to enter the proposal information into the RAMSeS grant management system and route it for UNCP intra-institutional approval before submitting to the funding agency.
+RAMSeS electronically routes the proposal to the investigator's chair, dean, and concludes with the Office of Sponsored Research and Programs for final approval before submission to the funding agency.

 Please contact Sherry Hunt, Coordinator of Grants Development, (910) 775-4249 for assistance with using the RAMSeS grant management system.